-Talking Book Library - Collection
+Talking Book Library - Collections

 The National Library Service for the Blind and Physically Handicapped (NLS), The Library of Congress, produces full-length audio books and magazines.
 The scope of the collection is similar to that of a public library; it contains bestsellers, biographies, classics, mysteries, romances, westerns, poetry, histories and how-to books.
 There are a limited number of titles in Spanish and other languages for readers whose primary language is not English.
 Catalogs and bibliographies in a variety of formats are available for book and magazine selection for patrons.